Timeline of the COVID-19 pandemic in Australia (July–December 2021): September 2021

 On 10 September in NSW, new locally acquired cases of COVID-19 were 1,599.
 It was a state and national record high at the time, but was exceeded in Victoria with 1,763 new cases on 4 October.
 In NSW confirmed cases reported during their Delta outbreak were over 36,000.
 The total of all confirmed cases in NSW reached 42,000.
 Nationally, cumulative total cases were almost 72,000, and after 8 more deaths in NSW, COVID-19 deaths nationwide reached 1,084.

 On 11 September in NSW, at 12:01am many, but not all, areas of regional NSW came out of lockdown.
 Those that did, had no cases of COVID for 14 days, and were also deemed low-risk.
 The regional lockdown started on 14 August.

 Also on 11 September, the ACT became the first Australian state or territory to have 50% of their eligible population over 16-years-old fully vaccinated.

 On 14 September in NSW, Yass Valley Council LGA was placed back into lockdown, 3 days after the regional lockdown lifted there, for another 2 weeks.
 It applied to anyone who was in the LGA on, or after, 9 September.
 This followed a local case of COVID-19 and sewage detection of the virus.

 On 16 September Tasmania became the second state, after the Australian Capital Territory, to get 50% of its eligible population over 16-years-old fully vaccinated.

 Also on 16 September in NSW, the regional LGAs of City of Albury, and City of Lismore were both placed back into lockdown from 6pm, for 7 days.
 This was less than 6 days after the regional NSW lockdown lifted on 11 September.
 It applies to anyone who was in Albury since 10 September, and Lismore since 7 September.

 On 17 September in NSW, the Hilltops Council and Glen Innes Severn LGAs were also placed back into lockdown from 6pm for 7 days.
 The stay-at-home orders applied to residents, or visitors to Hilltops, including Young and adjoining areas since 3 September, and Glen Innes, since 13 September.

-By 17 September in NSW, 50% of the states' over 16-year-old population had been fully vaccinated, and confirmed cases of COVID-19 exceeded 50,000.
+By 17 September in NSW, 50% of the state's over 16-year-old population had been fully vaccinated, and confirmed cases of COVID-19 exceeded 50,000.

-On 18 September in NSW, there were 13 deaths of confirmed cases, the states' highest COVID-19 death toll in a 24-hour period.
+On 18 September in NSW, there were 13 deaths of confirmed cases, the state's highest COVID-19 death toll in a 24-hour period.
 9 of the 12 were not vaccinated, 2 were partly vaccinated, 2 were fully vaccinated.
 The total number of COVID related deaths in NSW was now 297 since the beginning of the pandemic, 241 during the NSW Delta outbreak.